kuhnmanu/kuhnmanu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Manuel Kuhn, Ph.D.'s personal website"
+title: "About My Research Program"
 author_profile: true
 redirect_from:
   - /about/